International company

 Non-EU countries with bilateral agreement: Andorra, Argentina, Australia, Brazil, Canada, Chile, Colombia, Ecuador, the United States, Philippines, Morocco, Mexico, Paraguay, Peru, Dominican Republic, Russia, Tunisia, Ukraine, Uruguay and Venezuela.

-Practical guide for working abroad (European Commission).
+Practical guide for displaced workers (European Commission).

 Forms for working abroad:

-In countries with bilateral agreement
+To countries with bilateral agreement

-In countries of the Multilateral Ibero-American Social Security Agreement
+To countries of the Social Security Institute

-In Turkey
+To Turkey

 Application of health precautions to protect the health of workers working outside of Spain